 Don't Leave Food Unattended

-Never leave the house when food is cooking or baking, except for a slow cooker.
-I put my slow cooker on my cool stove top just so it's on a heatproof surface.
+Never leave the house when food is cooking or baking, except when using a slow cooker.
+Even then, it's best to place your slow cooker on a cool stove top or another heatproof surface.
 Food can quickly go from browning to burning to bursting into flame.

 If there are children or pets in your household, make sure an adult is in the kitchen at all times.
 Accidents happen in seconds.